shepherliu/Green-Dao/README.md

  <img width="627" alt="snapshot" src="https://user-images.githubusercontent.com/84829620/178649437-73d63478-8307-4257-a70d-40226903f724.png">

  1. All the functions are based on the dao, user must join one of the dao or create their own dao.
-Then they can publish auctions, grants, learnings and votes.
+Then they can publish auctions, grants, learnings and votes under the dao.

+ 2. The dao can be public that every one can join it.
+And it also can be private that only the owner can add dao members.

+ 3. All the payments of the dao will send to the vote contract address as the dao treassure address, the dao must create a vote to use their dao treassures.

 ***Resources:***